ARMmbed/mbed-os-5-docs/docs/refs/api/platform/sleep.md

 1. Sleep mode

-    The system clock to the core is stopped until a reset or an interrupt occurs.
-This eliminates dynamic power used by the processor, memory systems and buses.
-The processor, peripheral and memory state are maintained, and the peripherals continue to work and can generate interrupts.
+    The system clock to the core stops until a reset or an interrupt occurs.
+This eliminates dynamic power that the processor, memory systems and buses use.
+This mode maintains the processor, peripheral and memory state, and the peripherals continue to work and can generate interrupts.

-    The processor can be woken up by any internal peripheral interrupt or external pin interrupt.
+    You can wake up the processor by any internal peripheral interrupt or external pin interrupt.

     The wake-up time should be less than 10 us.

 2. Deep sleep mode

-    This processor is setup ready for deep sleep, and sent to sleep.
-This mode has the same sleep features as sleep plus it powers down peripherals and high speed clocks.
-All state is still maintained.
-    The processor can only be woken up by lp ticker, RTC, an external interrupt on a pin or a watchdog timer.
+    This processor is set up ready for deep sleep, and sent to sleep.
+This mode has the same sleep features as sleep, and it also powers down peripherals and high speed clocks.
+This mode maintains all state.
+You can only wake up the processor by lp ticker, RTC, an external interrupt on a pin or a watchdog timer.

     The wake-up time should be less than 10 ms.

 ##### Latency

-The sleep modes introduce some interrupt + wake-up latencies that might affect the application.
-The times are as follows:
+The sleep modes introduce some interrupt and wake-up latencies that might affect the application.
+The times are:

-Sleep latency - up to 10 microseconds
+- Sleep latency - up to 10 microseconds.
-Deep sleep latency - up to 10 milliseconds
+- Deep sleep latency - up to 10 milliseconds.

 ##### Sleep manager

 The sleep manager provides API to control sleep modes.
 Deep sleep might introduce some power savings that can affect an application, for instance high speed clock dependent drivers.

-`DeepSleepLock` class provides RAII object for disabling sleep, or explicit lock/unlock methods.
-To not let an application to enter deep sleep, invoke `DeepSleepLock()::lock()` method.
-As soon as an application is ready for the deep sleep, allow it by invoking `DeepSleepLock::unlock()` method.
+The `DeepSleepLock` class provides RAII object for disabling sleep, or explicit lock/unlock methods.
+To prevent an application from entering deep sleep, invoke `DeepSleepLock()::lock()` method.
+As soon as an application is ready for the deep sleep, allow it by invoking the `DeepSleepLock::unlock()` method.

-These mbed OS drivers contain locking deep sleep:
+These Mbed OS drivers contain locking deep sleep:

 - `Ticker`
 - `Timeout`